V1v1-H/Strata/README.md

 Here are my solutions to questions asked in the coding platform Stratascratch (https://www.stratascratch.com/), Responses are in SQL.

-You could check my profile : https://platform.stratascratch.com/user/Apprentice00
+You could check my profile on : https://platform.stratascratch.com/user/Apprentice00